flowdev/present-go-job/PITCHME.md

 ## Authentication & authorization

-- differences between authentication and authorization |
+- Difference between authentication and authorization |
-- sessions |
+- Sessions |
-  - cookie (usually provided by middleware or framework) |
+  - Cookie (usually provided by middleware or framework) |
+  - JWT can be used with or without server side session |
   - JWT: choose 1 good cipher |
-  - JWT can be used with or without server side session |
-- authorization strategy: role based |
+- Authorization strategy: role based authorization |
-- security is important here |
+- Security is important here |

 ---

-### HTTP layer (5 minutes)
+### HTTP layer

 - REST vs rpc
 - is HTTP stateless or state-full, and what does that imply